nxp-upstream/zephyr/tests/drivers/clock_mgmt/clock_mgmt_hw/README.txt

-Clock Management API Test
+Clock Management Hardware Test
 #########################

 This test is designed to verify the functionality of hardware clock trees implementing the clock management API.
-It defines two dummy devices, which will both be clock consumers.
+It defines one dummy devices, which will be a clock consumer.

-Depending on which features are enabled, the following tests will run:

-When ``CONFIG_CLOCK_MGMT=y``, apply 3 clock states.
+The test will apply five clock states for the dummy device, and verify the frequency matches an expected value for each state.
+The states are as
+follows:

+* clock-state-0: CLOCK_MGMT_STATE_DEFAULT, frequency set by "default-freq"
+  property of consumer node

+* clock-state-1: CLOCK_MGMT_STATE_SLEEP, frequency set by "sleep-freq"
+  property of consumer node

+* clock-state-2: CLOCK_MGMT_STATE_TEST1, frequency set by "test1-freq"
+  property of consumer node

+* clock-state-3: CLOCK_MGMT_STATE_TEST2, frequency set by "test2-freq"
+  property of consumer node

+* clock-state-4: CLOCK_MGMT_STATE_TEST3, frequency set by "test3-freq"
+  property of consumer node

 Devices should define these states to exercise as many clock node drivers as possible.
 One example might be clocking from a PLL in the default state, a high speed internal oscillator in the sleep state, and a low speed external oscillator in the test state.
-The test will apply the 3 states as follows:

-* Verify that each consumer can apply the clock state CLOCK_MGMT_STATE_DEFAULT, and that the queried rates match the property "default-clock-rate" for each device.

-* Verify that each consumer can apply the clock state CLOCK_MGMT_STATE_SLEEP, and that the queried rates match the property "sleep-clock-rate" for each device.

-* Verify that each consumer can apply the clock state CLOCK_MGMT_STATE_TEST, and that the queried rates match the property "test-clock-rate" for each device.

-When ``CONFIG_CLOCK_MGMT_NOTIFY=y``:

-* Apply the clock state CLOCK_MGMT_STATE_NOTIFY for each consumer.
-The device specific dt overlay for this test should define this state for each dummy device such that applying the state will trigger a notification for each device (that is, a root clock shared by both device's clock outputs should be reconfigured)

-When ``CONFIG_CLOCK_MGMT_SET_RATE=y``:

-* Apply the clock state CLOCK_MGMT_STATE_SETRATE for each consumer.
-Then, verify that the frequency for each consumer matches the property "setrate-clock-rate".

-* Apply the clock state CLOCK_MGMT_STATE_SETRATE1 for each consumer.
-Then, verify that the frequency for each consumer matches the property "setrate1-clock-rate".
+Clock output nodes should also be used for some of these states, to verify that the hardware implements clock_set_rate and clock_get_rate as expected.